fhstp/CoinEater/README.md

 [![Chrome Web Store](https://developer.chrome.com/webstore/images/ChromeWebStore_BadgeWBorder_v2_206x58.png)](https://chrome.google.com/webstore/detail/coineater/mphghokdjcoojfjbmldmjodgmbjchnlp) [![FireFox Add-on](https://addons.cdn.mozilla.net/static/img/addons-buttons/AMO-button_1.png)](https://addons.mozilla.org/de/firefox/addon/coineater/)

 ## Research Project
-During our research project [PriSAd](https://www.fhstp.ac.at/en/research/projects-1/prisad-privacy-and-security-in-online-advertising) we examined cryptojacking on various websites.
-Cryptojacking is the process of mining a cryptocurrency inside a web page visitor's web browser without their consent.
-While doing this with the consent of the user, for instance to replace advertisements, is a legitimate application, cryptojacking abuses the user's resources.
+In our research project PriSAd we examined cryptojacking on the web.
+Cryptojacking is the process of mining for cryptocurrencies inside a website visitor's web browser without their consent.
+While doing this with the consent of the user, for instance to replace incomes from advertisements, it is a legitimate application.
+Cryptojacking, however, abuses the user's resources such as the battery of a mobile device.

 We periodically scan the Alexa Top 1 million websites for cryptojacking and perform various analyses.
-Additionally, we use the results to create a blocklist, which blocks the WebSocket traffic often used by cryptojacking scripts.
-Therefore, this extension utilises our most recent research results in order to protect against cryptojacking.
+Additionally, we use the results to create a blocklist, which effectively blocks hidden cryptojacking on the web.

 ## Base repository
 This repository is based on the browser extension [No Coin](https://github.com/keraf/NoCoin) by Rafael Keramidas (keraf [at] protonmail [dot] com - [@iamkeraf](https://www.twitter.com/iamkeraf) - [ker.af](https://ker.af/).